Starfield: How to Find the Moon Jumper – Free Lanes Vehicle Guide

 How the Moon Jumper’s Location Works in Free Lanes

-If you treat this like a targeted exploration run instead of a casual wander, you’ll get the Moon Jumper far sooner.
+If you treat this like a targeted run instead of a casual wander, you’ll cut the search time down significantly.
 Here’s how I’d prep based on how Starfield’s planetary exploration actually plays:

 1. Update and Verify Free Lanes Content